CNES/cars/docs/source/design/index.rst

 This modularity has to be well designed and document so as another developer can easily add other possibilities.

-Another modularity is the possibility to include other code Maybe with  the possibility to change static call graph ?  and sub functions between steps ?
+Another modularity is the possibility to include other code between steps.
+Maybe with  the possibility to change static call graph ?  and sub functions between steps ?
 Maybe with some possibilities to add plugins in pipeline between steps ?

+Naming of the modularities.

 Shareable
 ---------